 This Article explores an array of considerations related to the use of event studies in securities fraud litigation.
 It starts by describing the basic function of the event study: to determine whether a highly unusual price movement has occurred and the traditional statistical approach to making that determination.
 The Article goes on to identify special features of securities fraud litigation that distinguish litigation from the scholarly context in which event studies were developed.
 The Article highlights the fact that the standard approach can lead to the wrong conclusion and describes the adjustments necessary to address the litigation context.
 We use the example of six dates in the Halliburton litigation to illustrate these points.

 Finally, the Article highlights the limitations of event studies – what they can and cannot prove – and explains how those limitations relate to the legal issues for which they are introduced.
 These limitations bear upon important normative questions about the role event studies should play in securities fraud litigation.

-Fisch, Jill E.; Gelbach, Jonah B.; and Klick, Jonathan, "The Logic and Limits of Event Studies in Securities Fraud Litigation" (2017).
-Faculty Scholarship.
+Fisch, Jill E.; Gelbach, Jonah B.; and Klick, Jonathan, "The Logic and Limits of Event Studies in Securities Fraud Litigation" (2018).
+All Faculty Scholarship.
 1655.

 Civil Procedure Commons, Courts Commons, Econometrics Commons, Evidence Commons, Law and Economics Commons, Litigation Commons, Securities Law Commons, Statistical Methodology Commons, Supreme Court of the United States Commons